 The use of fossil fuels to generate electricity is the largest source of atmospheric carbon dioxide emissions in the U.S. The EPA estimates that fossil fuel combustion accounted for approximately 30% of total U.S. greenhouse gas emissions and 37% of the total U.S. carbon dioxide emissions in 2014.
 Consumer demand for and consumption of electricity is also growing.
 Energy-related carbon dioxide emissions increased by 50 million metric tons (MMmt) from 5,355 MMmt to 5,406 MMmt in 2014 (U.S. Energy Information Administration, 2015).
 In 2014, the electricity sector was the largest source of greenhouse gas emissions in the United States and greenhouse gas emissions increased by 7% since 1990 (U. S. Energy Information Administration, 2015).

 Lowland rainforest in Manu National Park, Peru.
-Photo Credit: Frans Lanting/National Geographic Creative
+Photo courtesy of Frans Lanting/National Geographic Creative

 Climate change is already altering weather patterns.
 The World Meteorological Organization found that the years 2011-2015 were the warmest five-year period on record.
 According to NOAA, 2016 was the second warmest year on record for the continental United States, with every state warmer on average and with precipitation above average for the year.
 Rising temperatures come with big consequences, including longer growing seasons, later first-frost dates, changes in precipitation patterns including more precipitation falling as rain and less as snow, increasing frequency and severity of droughts and heat waves, and an increase in the frequency, duration, and intensity of hurricanes.
 Hardest hit, perhaps, are impoverished countries in the equatorial zone.